British and Irish Magnetic Telegraph Company

-The British and Irish Magnetic Telegraph Company (also called the Magnetic Telegraph Company or the Magnetic) was founded by John Brett in 1850.
-The Magnetic was the principal competitor to the largest telegraph company in the United Kingdom, the Electric Telegraph Company (the Electric).
-The Magnetic was the leading company in Ireland, while the Electric was the leading company in mainland Britain.
-Between them, they dominated the market until the telegraph was nationalised in 1870.
+The British and Irish Magnetic Telegraph Company (also called the Magnetic Telegraph Company or the Magnetic) was a provider of telegraph services and infrastructure.
+It was founded in 1850 by John Brett.
+The Magnetic became the principal competitor to the largest telegraph company in the United Kingdom, Electric Telegraph Company (the Electric), and became the leading company in Ireland.
+The two companies dominated the market until the telegraph was nationalised in 1870.

 The Magnetic's telegraph system differed from other telegraph companies.
 They favoured underground cables rather than wires suspended on poles.
 This system was problematic because of the limitations of insulation materials available at the time, but the Magnetic was constrained by the wayleaves owned by other companies on better routes.
 They were also unique in not using batteries which were required on other systems.
 Instead the operator generated the necessary power electromagnetically.
 The coded message was sent by the operator moving handles which moved coils past a permanent magnet thus generating telegraph pulses.

 The Magnetic laid the first submarine telegraph cable to Ireland and developed an extensive telegraph network there.
 They had a close connection with the Submarine Telegraph Company and for a while had a monopoly on underwater, and hence, international communication.
 They also closely cooperated with the London District Telegraph Company who provided a cheap telegram service in London.
 The Magnetic was amongst the first to employ women as telegraph operators.

 Company history

-The English and Irish Magnetic Telegraph Company (which was known as the Magnetic) was established by John Brett in 1850.
+The English and Irish Magnetic Telegraph Company (which was also known as the Magnetic) was established by John Brett in 1850.
 John Pender also had an interest and Charles Tilston Bright was the chief engineer.
 The company's initial objective was to connect Britain with Ireland following the success of the Submarine Telegraph Company in connecting England with France with the first ocean cable to be put in service.
 The British and Irish Magnetic Telegraph Company was formed in 1857 in Liverpool through a merger of the English and Irish Magnetic Telegraph Company and the British Telegraph Company (originally known as the British Electric Telegraph Company).